srizzo/jqueryeventlogger/README.md

 ## Usage

+Create a bookmarklet from the link [jQuery Event Logger]("javascript:(function(){document.body.appendChild(document.createElement('script')).src='http://rawgit.com/srizzo/jqueryeventlogger/master/dist/jqueryeventlogger.min.js';})();")

-Create a bookmarklet with the following content:
+Or, create a bookmarklet with the following contents:

     javascript:(function(){document.body.appendChild(document.createElement('script')).src='http://rawgit.com/srizzo/jqueryeventlogger/master/dist/jqueryeventlogger.min.js';})();

-Activate the bookmarklet, open the Javascript Console, and follow the logs as you interact with your page.
+Activate the bookmarklet, open the Javascript Console and interact with your page.

 See it in use [here](http://srizzo.github.io/jqueryeventlogger/)